 *Note: To access PDF versions of the activity pages from this book, please click on this link and use the password found in the back of your book to access the download.

 With over fifteen years of counseling experience and by working as a registered play therapist supervisor, Julie Lowe understands there is a need to speak truth and hope into the lives of children and teens in a hands-on, meaningful way.
-Thats why the activities in Building Bridges can be used over and over in multiple contexts.
+That’s why the activities and reproducible worksheets in Building Bridges can be used over and over in multiple contexts.

-This workbook walks men and women through the rationale for expressive activities, provides examples, and then shows counselors how to do it themselves.
+As part of CCEF’s Helping the Helper series, this workbook walks counselors, teachers, parents, and caregivers through the rationale for expressive activities, provides examples, and then shows counselors how to do it themselves.
+Upon the purchase of this product, customers will be given access to downloadable, colorized versions of each of the interactive charts and graphics, with the option of creating printable posters for their ministry.
 By pointing to the Lord through expressive mediums, counselors and youth workers will be able to reach kids and teens in a unique, biblical way.

 Julie Lowe, MA, is a faculty member at CCEF and a licensed professional counselor with nearly twenty years of counseling experience.
 Julie is also a registered play therapist and has developed a play therapy office at CCEF to better serve families, teens, and children.
 Julie is the author of Child Proof and Building Bridges, as well as the minibook Helping Your Anxious Child.
 Julie and her husband, Greg, have six children and serve as foster and adoptive parents.